rregeer/php-tdd-example/README.md

     }
   }
 ```
-## Exercise 3: refactor code and add new functionality:
+## Exercise 3: refactor code and add new functionality.
 Add brand information to the product.
 If there´s no brand information then the brand is null.
 The brand is in a separate elastic-search index "brand".
 The type is "brand".